-Liquefaction of the site soils is not anticipated during the design seismic event due to the cohesive (clayey) nature of the site soils.
+Liquefaction of the site soils is not anticipated during the design seismic event due to the lack of groundwater observed at the site.

-5.12 SITE OBSERVATIONS
+5.11 SITE OBSERVATIONS

 As stated previously, prior to placement of foundations, floor slabs, pavements, and site grading fills, a geotechnical engineer from GSH must verify that all non-engineered fill materials, topsoil, and disturbed soils have been removed and/or properly prepared and suitable subgrade conditions encountered.
 Additionally, GSH must observe fill placement and verify in-place moisture content and density of fill materials placed at the site.